bennycheung/bennycheung.github.io/_posts/2019-04-28-attribute-based-encryption-for-healthcare-blockchain.md

 Decryption as a Practitioner#2 failed..
 ```

-After this experiment, we understand the practical CP-ABE techniques to ensure he patient's data confidentiality.
+After this experiment, we understand the practical CP-ABE techniques to ensure the patient's data confidentiality.
 With sufficient integration skills and blockchain knowledge, we can even record the health data into the Hyperledger Fabric for real-life usage.

 ## <a name='References'></a> References